theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

     - A full URL from a repository:
       `https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MYSRMN`
       `https://zenodo.org/record/1234567`
-3. In The application, click **Explore** in the top navigation bar.
+3. In the application, click **Explore** in the top navigation bar.
 4. Paste the URL or DOI and click **Connect**.

 OnDemand Loop will: